data-analyst-praktikum/Projects/1_Marketing_costs_optimization/README.md

 - `Matplotlib` and `seaborn` libraries for the data visualization: plotting, histograms, pie charts, heatmaps.

-- Mathematic computing by the use of `NumPy` library.
+- `NumPy` library for the mathematic computing.

 ## Project status
 Completed.